Sligo Borough (UK Parliament constituency): Elections in the 1840s

 On petition, Somers was unseated, causing a by-election.

 On petition, Towneley was unseated, causing a further by-election.

 Elections in the 1850s

 On petition, Towneley was unseated on 6 June 1853 due to bribery by his agents, causing a by-election.

 Sadleir's death caused a by-election.

 On petition, the poll was amended due to improperly recorded votes, leaving Wynne with 148 votes and Somers with 147 votes.
 Wynne was then declared elected on 31 July 1857.

 Elections in the 1860s

-Wayne's resignation caused a by-election.
+Wynne's resignation caused a by-election.

 Knox's election was declared void on 2 March 1869, and no writ was issued to find a replacement MP.
-The seat was then disenfranchised on 1 August 1870, and absorbed into Sligo County.
+The seat was then disenfranchised on 1 August 1870, and absorbed into County Sligo.